 - Preheat oven to 375 degrees (F).

-- Warm the ghee in a 12-inch non-stick skillet (I prefer to use cast iron) over medium heat.
+- Warm the olive oil in a 12-inch non-stick skillet (I prefer to use cast iron) over medium heat.
 Add the broccoli florets, sliced mini sweet peppers, and diced onion.
 Season with sea salt and freshly ground black pepper.
 Cook until the veggies are soft, but still a bit crisp.

 - Stir in the frozen peas and smoked salmon.

-- Sprinkle the Romano cheese over the skillet mixture, and then pour in the beaten eggs.
+- Pour in the beaten eggs.
 Stir well, and use a spatula to evenly distribute the ingredients over the bottom of the skillet.

 - Continue cooking the frittata, without stirring, over the burner for an additional 45-60 seconds.
 Just until the outside edge of the frittata begins to set.